janm31415/jAmpPercussive/README.md

 ### Light / Dark mode

-Change the color scheme of the application.
+Changes the color scheme of the application.

 ## Sequencer view

 ![](images/sequencer.png)

-## Percussion id buttons
+## Percussion ID Buttons

-For each percussion id (Hihat, Snare, Kick, Ride, Crash, Cowbell, Tom hi, Tom lo) there is a corresponding button which opens the sequencer view for the corresponding drum or cymbal.
+For each channel or percussion ID (Hihat, Snare, Kick, Ride, Crash, Cowbell, Tom hi, Tom lo) there is a corresponding button which opens the sequencer view for the corresponding drum or cymbal.

-## Sequencer draw controls
+## Sequencer Draw Controls

-Draw with your finger to program the sequencer for the active percussion id.
+Draw with your finger to program the sequencer for the active channel / percussion ID.

-## Parameter lanes
+## Parameter Lanes

-### velocity
+### Velocity

-Control the velocity of the current active percussion id by drawing in the sequencer draw controls.
+Control the velocity of the current active channel / percussion ID by drawing in the sequencer draw controls.

-### decay
+### Decay

-Control the decay parameter of the current active percussion id by drawing in the sequencer draw controls.
+Control the decay parameter of the current active channel / percussion ID by drawing in the sequencer draw controls.

-### pitch
+### Pitch

-Control the pitch parameter of the current active percussion id by drawing in the sequencer draw controls.
+Control the pitch parameter of the current active channel / percussion ID by drawing in the sequencer draw controls.

-### flam
+### Flam

 Triggers up to 3 ghost notes together with the actual trigger.

-### roll
+### Roll

 Instead of a single trigger, create a "roll" of your drum.

-### chance
+### Chance

-This parameter is of interest when the sequencer is allowed to mutate some of its parameters.
-The probability that a given sequencer step is allowed to mutate is first of all determined by the "Mutate" knob (see below).
+This parameter is relevant when the sequencer is allowed to mutate some of its parameters.
+The probability that a given sequencer step is allowed to mutate is determined by the "Mutate" knob (see below).
 This knob sets the percentage of steps that will be mutated (randomly).
-Suppose that the current step will be mutated.
-Then there are two mutation scenarios.
-The first scenario follows the "vocabulary" scenario.
-This means that the mutation will follow the underlying groove system of jAmp Percussive.
-The second scenario is the "random" scenario.
-In this case the mutation will follow the trigger probability that is set by this "chance" parameter.
-Whether the "vocabulary" scenario or the "random" scenario is followed, depends on the "Vocab." knob (see below).
-Suppose that the current step will follow the "random" scenario, then the probability that this step will be triggered is given by this "chance" parameter percentage-wise.
+If the current step will be mutated, there are two mutation scenarios.
+The first scenario follows the "vocabulary" scenario, where the mutation follows the underlying groove system of jAmp Percussive.
+The second scenario is the "random" scenario, where the mutation follows the trigger probability set by this "chance" parameter.
+Whether the "vocabulary" scenario or the "random" scenario is followed depends on the "Vocab." knob (see below).
+If the current step follows the "random" scenario, the probability that this step will be triggered is given by this "chance" parameter percentage-wise.

-### intensity
+### Intensity

 If this step is triggered by the "random" scenario (see "chance" parameter), then the "intensity" parameter sets the target velocity of the trigger.
 The velocity can still vary due to the "Soul" knob (see below).

-## Pattern buttons
+## Pattern Buttons

 There are 8 patterns available.
 Select a pattern by tapping the corresponding button.

-## Sequencer control knobs
+## Sequencer Control Knobs

 ### Tempo